2012 Acura ZDX Interior

 The Acura ZDX can seat up to five, and comes standard with leather upholstery and heated and ventilated front seats.
 The driver’s seat is 10-way power-adjustable, while the passenger’s seat is eight-way power-adjustable.

 One of the Acura ZDX’s weaknesses is its rear seating space.
-While the front seats are comfortable for average-size adults, the Acura’s sloping roofline and diminutive proportions means that the rear seat is cramped for two adults, let alone for three.
+While the front seats are comfortable for adults, the sloping roofline and diminutive proportions mean that the rear seat is cramped for two adults, let alone for three.
 Getting in and out of the rear seats is also particularly difficult.

 - "Front-seat headroom is adequate for average-size adults, but those above 6 feet will need a bit more clearance.
 The seats are all-day comfortable, but taller occupants may want a longer seat for more thigh support.” -- Consumer Guide